Are Trump Tariffs Legal? Three Things to Know About the Supreme Court Case

 Despite ruling most of the tariffs illegal, the federal circuit court delayed enforcement until mid-October 2025 to allow time for the Trump administration to appeal the dispute to the U.S. Supreme Court.

-- Trump did that on Sept.
-3, asking for an emergency appeal.
-All eyes will now turn to when the Supreme Court will hear the appeal and whether it will uphold the appellate ruling or agree with President Trump’s expansive view of executive power under the IEEPA.
+- Update: The Supreme Court will hear the appeal in early November 2025.
+So, all eyes will be on whether it upholds the appellate ruling or agrees with Trump’s expansive view of executive power under the IEEPA.

-- Given the high-profile nature of this case and its implications for trade and executive authority, a SCOTUS hearing could come as early as fall 2025 or early 2026.
+- Given the high-profile nature of this case and its implications for trade and executive authority, SCOTUS is fast-tracking the case.

 On his social media platform, the president described the high stakes in a post: